 Is Batu Caves worth visiting?
 For short, yes, absolutely!
 Batu Caves are definitely deserving to be on the travel list.
 With that, here goes my complete Batu Caves guide.

-I had been to Batu Caves when I was pretty young, and I still do remember the interiors of the caves.
+I was young when I visited the Batu Caves.
 The idols resting on the insides and of course the enormous golden Lord Murugan statue on the entrance.
-As a kid, I wasn’t very fond of history and yet I have to say – I remember a lot about Batu Caves.
-With that, let’s talk about it- is Batu Caves worth visiting?
+As a kid, I wasn’t very fond of history, and yet I have to say – I remember a lot about the Batu Caves.

-Is it worth visiting?
+Batu Caves Guide: Is Batu Caves worth visiting?